ALJ00/JavasScript-Crash-Course-Blog/README.md

 ## Conclusion

-In conclusion about this trismester the practice it was interesting because we had tu study new leguage of programming, JavaScript and to learn eglish is a good practice because it had
+In conclusion about this trismester the practice it was interesting because we had tu study new leguage of programming.
+JavaScript is a common programming language but it also has some features differents from others programming languages.
+We have learned basic thinks about the Javascript but it would be better have more time to learn it.